KcPele/enb-game/CONTRIBUTING.md

    - Follow the glass-card styling pattern
    - Implement proper loading and error states

+## Working with Neynar API

+Neynar API is used for Farcaster user and channel verification.
+Follow these guidelines when working with the API:

+### 1. API Services

+- All Neynar API calls should go through the `app/services/neynarApi.ts` service
+- Add new API endpoints as methods to this service
+- Follow the existing pattern for error handling and response parsing

+### 2. API Key Management

+- Never hardcode the API key in your code
+- Use the environment variable `NEXT_PUBLIC_NEYNAR_API_KEY` for all API calls
+- Include the API key in request headers using the `x-api-key` header

+### 3. Key Endpoints

+The project currently uses these Neynar API endpoints:

+- `/user/custody-address` - Maps wallet addresses to Farcaster FIDs
+- `/user/by_username` - Looks up users by their username
+- `/user/bulk` - Retrieves information about multiple users by FIDs
+- `/followers` - Gets a list of a user's followers with pagination
+- `/user/channels` - Gets all channels a user follows
+- `/channel/search` - Searches for channels by name
+- `/channel/member/list` - Checks if a user is a member of a channel

+### 4. Rate Limiting and Caching

+- Be mindful of Neynar API rate limits
+- Implement caching for frequently accessed data
+- Use client-side state management to reduce repeated API calls

+### 5. Error Handling

+- Handle API failures gracefully with clear user feedback
+- Implement fallback mechanisms when possible
+- Log detailed error information for debugging

+### 6. Documentation

+- Document any new Neynar API integrations you add
+- Update the relevant sections in ENB_GAME_README.md
+- Include examples of response formats in code comments

 ## Testing

 - Add unit tests for new functionality
 - Test components in isolation
 - Ensure responsive design works on all screen sizes
 - Test wallet connections and blockchain interactions
+- Create mock responses for testing Neynar API integrations
+- Verify task verification logic with different user scenarios

 ## Documentation